Telethon Network of Genetic Biobanks - The Charter

 - harmonizing ethical, legal and quality standards;

-- increasing collections and distribution of high quality biospecimens for research in the field of rare diseases;
+- helping Biobanks to increase collections and distribution of high quality biospecimens for research in the field of rare diseases;

 - enhancing collaborations within the biomedical community, stimulating research projects;

-- offering a service to researchers for the development of their studies;
+- helping Biobanks to offer a service to researchers for the development of their studies;

 The governance structure of the Network comprises the following bodies:

 2.1.
-Network Board (NB), the executive body of the Network composed of the Coordinator and the Biobank directors.
-The Network Board meets at least twice a year.
-It takes advantage of open-source or free collaboration products, such as video conferencing, document sharing and collaborative writing.
+Network Board (NB), the decision-making body of the Network is composed of the Scientific Coordinator (see point 2.2) and the Biobank directors.
+The Network Board coincides with the Access Committee who evaluates the requests submitted to the TNGB (see point 6).
+The Network Board meets at least once a year.
+Whenever possible,it takes advantage of web-meeting tools, favouring open-source or free products, such as video conferencing, document sharing and collaborative writing.

 Role of the Network Board: